Migrate Exchange Mailboxes to another Using New Move Request Cmdlet

 [Note: To perform the migration, you must use the Arbitration option.]

-5. Moving a mailbox might take a lengthy time based on the volume of the mailbox and the location of the target server.
-You can use the following command-line to track the mailbox migration status in percent.
+5. Moving a mailbox might take a long time based on the volume of the mailbox and the location of the target server.
+You can use the following command line to track the mailbox migration status in percent.

 “Get-MoveRequestStatistics -Identity jkurtin”